sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ### 2.2.4 Named ACLs
 RADIUS server can also provide an attribute (filter name/filter id) to have PAC apply a pre-configured ACL on the switch to the client.
 These pre-configured ACLs are *named ACLs*.
 These ACLs are created by the user on the switch.
-Once RADIUS indicates a named ACL is to be applied for a client, PAC replicates the ACL rules, modifies the rules to incorporate the client IP and then provide them as dynamic ACL rules.
+Once RADIUS indicates a named ACL is to be applied for a client, PAC replicates the ACL rules, modifies the rules to incorporate the client IP and then provides them as dynamic ACL rules.

 ### 2.2.5 RADIUS supplied VLANs
 PAC (port access control) brings in support for access control with the ability to control user profiles from a RADIUS server.
 Once a client is authenticated, the client authorization parameters from RADIUS can indicate VLAN association for client traffic.
-The VLAN associated to the client could be a pre-created VLAN on the switch (static VLAN).
-In the absence of the VLAN on the switch, the VLAN are created on the switch (dynamic VLANs).
+The VLAN associated with the client could be a pre-created VLAN on the switch (static VLAN).
+In the absence of the VLAN on the switch, the VLAN is created on the switch (dynamic VLANs).
+If RADIUS does not supply a VLAN, the client is authorized on a Default VLAN

-Default VLAN on port
-A port should not be part of user configured VLAN When PAC is enabled on the port.
-The port gets configured for a default VLAN (VLAN 1 - configurable) when PAC is enabled on the port.
-Once PAC is disabled on the port, the port is removed from the default VLAN.

 ### 2.2.6 FDB interaction
 PAC interacts with FDB to modify the learning mode of a port and add static FDB entries.
 The FDB related interactions for PAC are outlined below: